SFB-ELAINE/OSS-DBSv2/test_cases/README.md

 ## Input case 3: monopolar electrode

-A counterelectrode is placed at (X: 22.95, Y: 11.35, Z: 7.95) in the rat MRI `new_segmented_Atlas_GMWMCS`.
+The monopolar electrode `MicroProbesCustomRodent` is implanted at (X: 22.95, Y: 11.35, Z: 7.95) in the rat MRI `new_segmented_Atlas_GMWMCS`.
-The monopolar electrode `MicroProbesCustomRodent` is implanted there.
 Case grounding is used. **TODO: This contradicts the above point!**
-Simulation is run using QS at 130Hz and 60 us pulsewidth in current-controlled mode with 200 muA.
+Simulation is run using QS at 130Hz and 60 us pulsewidth. **TODO: current-controlled mode with 200 muA not working!**
+Results are calculated for one artificial neuron placed below the electrode tip.

 ## Input case 4: dielectric models